alexblakes/dnv_recurrence/README.md

 ## Extending from two individuals to a large cohort
 The GEL *de novo* cohort has around 13,000 trios.
-What is the probability that a *de novo* variant will be shared by any two offspring in the cohort (bearing in mind lots of assumptions.)
+What is the probability that a *de novo* variant will be shared by any two offspring in the cohor?
+(Bear in mind we make lots of assumptions!)

 We already have the probability that any two random people will share at least one *de novo* SNV ($1.1*10^{-6}$).